 Should an Individual contact the company requesting this information, this is called a Subject Access Request.

-Subject Access Requests from individuals should be made by email, addressed to the data controller at [email protected] The data controller can supply a standard request form, although individuals do not have to use this.
+Subject Access Requests from individuals should be made by email, if possible, addressed to the GDPR Owner at email@example.com / firstname.lastname@example.org.
+The GDPR Owner can supply a standard request form, although individuals do not have to use this.

 Security of Data

-All Employees/Staff are responsible for ensuring that any personal data that GFA Ltd holds and for which they are responsible, is kept securely and is not, under any conditions, disclosed to any third party unless that third party has been specifically authorised by GFA Ltd to receive that information and has entered into a confidentiality agreement.
+All Employees/Staff are responsible for ensuring that any personal data that Greenway Financial Advisors Ltd holds and for which we are responsible, is kept securely and is not, under any conditions, disclosed to any third party unless that third party has been specifically authorised by Greenway Financial Advisors Ltd to receive that information and has entered into a confidentiality agreement.

 - in a lockable room with controlled access; and/or